zenml-io/zenml/docs/book/advanced_guide/guide-aws-gcp-azure.md

 * Have an existing
   GCP [GKE cluster](https://cloud.google.com/kubernetes-engine/docs/quickstart)
   set up.
+* Make sure you have the Google Cloud CLI set up first.
 * Download and [install](https://kubernetes.io/docs/tasks/tools/) `kubectl`
   and [configure](https://cloud.google.com/kubernetes-engine/docs/how-to/cluster-access-for-kubectl)
   it to talk to your GKE cluster using the following command.
-Make sure you have the Google Cloud CLI set up first.

   ```powershell
   gcloud container clusters get-credentials CLUSTER_NAME